cronvel/async-kit/README.md

 <a name="asyncwhile"></a>
 # async.while()
-while the while()'s callback's result is true, it should run jobs in series (by default), and do it again and again, the final result contain only the last iteration.
+while the while()'s callback's result is true, it should run jobs in series (by default), and do it again and again, the final result contains only the last iteration.

 ```js
 var stats = createStats( 3 ) ;